sjdv1982/cloudless/README.md

 ## Nginx setup

+Cloudless runs under under port 3124 andlistens only for local connections, so you can't connect to it from another machine.
-This is necessary only if you want to run a public Cloudless server, available under port 80.
+If you want to run a public Cloudless server, you want to accept public connections, coming in under port 80, potentially using HTTPS.
-First, start up Cloudless.
-Then, follow the instructions in `nginx/README.md`
+To set that up, you need a reverse proxy, listening on port 80 and redirecting traffic to port 3124.
+This can be done using Nginx, follow the instructions in `nginx/README.md` .

 ## Cloudless-to-Cloudless communication